distortedfusion/blade-components/docs/10-components/avatar.md

 ## Icon

-You can control the icon per avatar instance by supplying the `icon=""` attribute.
+Control the icon per avatar instance by setting the `icon` attribute.
 Any [blade-ui-kit/blade-icons](https://github.com/blade-ui-kit/blade-icons) compatible icon set can be used.

 ```blade-component-code
 <div class="flex justify-center">